-The back-to-back 2015 openings of Canyons Hall and the College of the Canyons Institute for Culinary Education marked a milestone for the Valencia campus.
+The back-to-back openings of Canyons Hall and the College of the Canyons Institute for Culinary Education marked a milestone for the Valencia campus in 2015.
 It signified completion of the goals set forth in the Valencia campus master plan.

-As the college embarks on its new master plan, much of the focus will turn to the Canyon Country campus, where a 55,000-square-foot Science Center is now under construction.
-To put the size of this building into perspective, its square footage eclipses the total available space at the campus today.
-The building is expected to open in spring 2020, with at least three more buildings to follow.
+As the college focuses on its new master plan, much of the attention will turn to the Canyon Country campus, where a 55,000-square-foot Science Center is now under construction.
+To put the size of this building into perspective, its square footage eclipses the total available space at that campus today.
+The building is expected to open by 2021, with at least three more buildings to follow.
 They include the Business & Art Center, Technology & Health Center, and Student Center.

-The passage of Measure E, a \$230 million bond measure approved by voters in 2016, will help the college meet future needs, as well as leverage state resources for construction projects at both campuses.
-Already under construction at the Valencia campus is a three-level parking structure at the corner of Valencia Boulevard and Rockwell Canyon Road.
-With spaces for more than 1,600 vehicles, the structure will help alleviate consistent parking shortages and congestion.
-It's expected to be completed for the spring 2019 semester.
+The passage of Measure E, a \$230 million bond measure approved by voters in 2016, is fulfilling its promise of allowing the college to meet future needs, as well as leverage state resources for construction projects at both campuses.
+The most recent example is a three-level parking structure that opened at the Valencia campus in early 2019.
+With more than 1,600 spaces, the structure has helped alleviate parking shortages and congestion.

-These new facilities will not only address the urgent needs of today, they signify a longstanding commitment by college leadership and the Board of Trustees to create the facilities necessary to provide relevant, cutting-edge educational and training programs well into the future.
+These new facilities not only address the urgent needs of today, they signify a longstanding commitment by college leadership and the Board of Trustees to create the facilities necessary to provide relevant, cutting-edge educational and training programs well into the future.